Terry Conroy: Personal life

 Conroy met Sue at The Place nightclub in Hanley in 1970, and the pair got married on 13 May 1972.
 They had three daughters together: Tara (born 1974), Niamh (born 1982), and Sinead (born 1986).

-After retiring from football, Conroy spent three years selling pottery on a market stall.
+After retiring from football, Conroy sold pottery on a market stall for three years.
 He later ran an insurance business in Ashton-under-Lyne and later supervised industrial cleaning contract work at exhibitions and shows.
 He returned to former club Stoke City in 1997 to work in the hospitality department at the new Britannia Stadium.
 He later also worked as a PA matchday announcer at the ground.
 He was also appointed welfare officer by the Football Association of Ireland in 2008, giving him the responsibility to look after Irish youngsters who came to the UK to join academy scholarship programmes.
 His contract with the FAI was not renewed when it expired in 2011.

 In March 2011, Conroy fell seriously ill with a suspected vascular aneurysm.
 He successfully recovered from the illness after undergoing a life-saving emergency operation that had a survival rate of just 10%.
 Whilst in hospital he had been given the last rites twice.
 He published his autobiography, You Don't Remember Me Do You?, in August 2014.